GRANT OPPORTUNITIES

 Please be aware that you must first submit the LOI form to access the online Application.
 BOTH parts are required for a complete application.

-This step in the application process is used to collect basic organization information and data.
+This step in the application process is used to collect organization information and data.

 Submit your financial data into the table in the online application.

-Line items conform to the Tennessee Arts Commission grant applications for consistency and efficiency.
+Revenue line items conform to the Tennessee Arts Commission grant applications as much as possible for consistency and efficiency.

 Information requested includes:

-List of top 10 donors (by total giving amounts) for your most recently completed fiscal year (FY24).
+List of top 10 donors (by total giving amounts) for your most recently completed fiscal year (FY25).
 Submit this information into the table in the online application.

 If known, list name, amounts and if the gift was for a specific purpose.
 This includes individuals, corporations, foundations, grants, and other contributors.
 Anonymous donations or donors what wish to remain anonymous should be listed as such.